Function Reference

 opt_flag [optional] Controls various options related to how the parent and child process interact.

-0x10000 ($RUN_CREATE_NEW_CONSOLE) = The child console process should be created with it's own window instead of using the parent's window.
+0x10000 ($RUN_CREATE_NEW_CONSOLE) = The child console process should be created with its own window instead of using the parents window.
 This flag is only useful when the parent is compiled as a Console application.

 Return Value

-Failure: Returns 0 and sets @error to non-zero.
+Failure: sets the @error flag to non-zero.

 Remarks